Frequently Asked Questions

 What are the main benefits of using a decoupled CMS?

-The main benefits include flexibility in front-end development, omnichannel content delivery, enhanced security by reducing the attack surface, scalability of the presentation layer, and faster performance through API-based content delivery.
-Source
+Key benefits include flexibility in front-end technology choice, omnichannel content delivery (web, mobile, IoT), enhanced security by reducing the attack surface, independent scalability of presentation and back-end, and faster performance via API-driven content delivery.
+Note: Increased complexity and development costs may occur, especially for custom front-end builds.

 What challenges should I expect when implementing a decoupled CMS?